 Film review: Tár / Director: Todd Field / Released: 2022

-On the one hand, the director’s vision is clear.
-You can tell the level of technical skill and detail involved.
-He deserves credit for creating a claustrophobic, dense atmosphere: there is plenty of tension in both internal and external settings (the vast, open interiors of the Philharmonie or the stark shots of Tár jogging in the park).
-There is also a lot of intellectual bravado involved, which feels both clever and witty.
-To be fair, the first 15 minutes or so of the film are expertly crafted, with a tense interview scene that gives us a glimpse of Lydia Tár’s personality.
+On the one hand, it is apparent that the director has a distinctive vision.
+The high level of technical proficiency and meticulous attention to detail are hard to ignore.
+He certainly merits recognition for creating a claustrophobic, dense atmosphere: there is a palpable undercurrent of tension in both internal and external settings (the vast, open interiors of the Philharmonie or the austere shots of Tár jogging in the park – that could well be scenes from a horror movie).
+Not to mention the amount of intellectual bravado involved, which feels both clever and witty.
+To be fair, the first 15 minutes or so, are expertly crafted, commencing with a tense interview scene that gives us an insightful glimpse into Lydia Tár’s personality.

-Then, we learn that Tár is the director of the Berlin Philharmonic – for those who don’t know it, it is arguably the most prestigious orchestra in the world, not just for the quality of the music-making but also because of its historical legacy (some of the most famous conductors were at its helm: Furtwangler, Karajan, Abbado, then Rattle).
-So, when the orchestra has to choose a new cellist, Tár easily avoids the formal procedures and appoints the former as a soloist for the Elgar Cello Concerto, cunningly bypassing the orchestra vote.
-I just find it hard to believe that this could happen in real life, especially without a further reaction from orchestra members or management.
+Then, we learn that Tár is the director of the Berlin Philharmonic – arguably the most prestigious orchestra in the world, not just for the quality of the music-making but also because of its historical legacy (some of the most famous conductors were at its helm: Furtwangler, Karajan, Abbado, then Rattle).
+So, when the orchestra has to choose a new cellist, Tár easily bypasses traditional protocols and appoints former as a soloist for the Elgar Cello Concerto, cunningly undermining the orchestra’s voting process.
+I just find it hard to believe that this could happen in real life, especially in the absence of backlash from orchestra members or management.
 I also find it hard to fathom that a conductor would instruct her assistant to carry Abbado’s photograph around with her and take it out in public to visually compare their style and posture (!)
 Or why Mahler’s 5th is referred to as “the big one” among the composer’s output!

-Then there’s Tár’s personality, which appears to be on the extremes: we learn she’ll perform the Adagietto in 7 minutes, but when she starts the second movement, the pauses are painfully long.
+But let’s focus a but on Tár’s personality – a whirlwind of extremes.
+One minute, she’s determined to perform the Adagietto in seven minutes, and the next, she takes pauses in the second movement that last an eternity.
 Again, could this possibly be a sign of her unconventional personality?
 One could certainly argue that.
-Or when she tells off a student for performing Guðnadóttir’s music and asks him why he didn’t choose the Kyrie from Bach’s B Minor Mass; possibly not the most appropriate work for – a college conducting workshop – you wouldn’t really expect this to be a reasonable request from a world-class conductor.
+Or when she tells off a student for performing Guðnadóttir’s music and asks him why he didn’t choose the Kyrie from Bach’s B Minor Mass; a request unlikely to be musically reasonable at a college conducting workshop from a world-class conductor.
 But then again, with Tár, logic often goes out the window.

 But even so, leaving context aside, the film has two main weaknesses for me.

 First, there’s the elliptical plot.
 Many backstories are missing, and while I appreciate the film’s minimalist aesthetic, some of the more over-the-top scenes and acting (e.g., the school incident, the actual day of Mahler’s 5th performance) are difficult to justify.
-What happened between Tar and the new conductor?
-Why is her partner so quiet and rarely speaks?
-Why is there so little character development for anyone other than Tar?
+Not to mention that Crucial character development is lacking for all characters except Tár.
 In this respect, I agree (once more) with Richard Brody’s review for the New Yorker when he writes that “It’s also a useful illustration of the fact that there is no such thing as “the story,” no pre-existing set of events that inherently define a character’s life, rise, or fall.”

-It often seems that the emphasis is on the impact of the aesthetic rather than character development.
-The opening credits are a case in point, despite the fact that it is trivial: while the tiny fonts and geometrically precise alignment fit the film’s atmosphere, do they serve their purpose if no one can read them?
+It often seems that the emphasis is on aesthetic impact rather than character development.
+The opening credits are a case in point, despite the fact that it is a trivial one: while the tiny fonts and geometrically precise alignment fit the film’s atmosphere, do they serve their purpose if no one can read them?

-Finally, there is no denying that cliches abound.
+Finally, there is no denying that clichés abound.
 Marin Alsop, a real-life conductor who appears in the film, said she was offended, and one cannot blame her.
 “That feels anti-woman…To assume that women will either behave identically to men or become hysterical, crazy, insane is to perpetuate something we’ve already seen on film so many times before.”
 Well, let’s see.
 We have a female conductor who happens to be a lesbian and who happens to be emotionally unstable.
-It doesn’t really paint the best picture for female conductors, lesbians, or, to be honest, women in general.
+It doesn’t really paint the best picture for female conductors, lesbians, or, frankly, women in general.

-But to end on a positive note, we have a flawed film that revolves around a single character, and although there is a lack of connecting events or history to support the latter (Tár seems to have come from another planet), Cate Blanchett’s captivating presence gives it some substance.
+But to end on a positive note, we have a flawed film that revolves around a single character, and although there is a lack of connecting events or history to support Tár and her erratic behaviour (she seems to have come from another planet), Cate Blanchett’s captivating presence lends it some substance.